-This summarises the major discussions and actions from the BGA Council meeting 14th July 2012 and preceding discussions:
+This summarises the major discussions and actions from the BGA Council meetings 13th October and 2nd December 2012 and preceding discussions:

 Those observant of you may have noticed a change to our front page, essentially cosmetic, and also some changes to our historic tournament information.

 Congratulations to the Edinburgh team on winning the fourth season of the BGA Online League held during most of 2012.